 It had Carlos Santos as its first artistic director who recollected songs, dances and costumes from all over Madeira, contributing greatly to the preservation of Madeira’s popular traditions.

-Being the oldest Folklore Group in the Autonomous Region of Madeira, It has already represented Madeira island all over Portugal, across Europe, in Northern and Southern America, in Africa and in Oceania..
+Being the oldest Folklore Group in the Autonomous Region of Madeira, It has already represented Madeira island all over Portugal, across Europe, in Northern and Southern America, Africa, Asia and Oceania.

 The songs, dances and costumes presented by the group date back to the 19th century and beginning of the 20th century.
 Although, they evoke reminiscences that go back since the time of the island colonization in 15th century.